Virginia rail: Taxonomy

+The Virginia rail has been considered conspecific with the Ecuadorian rail.

 Habitat and distribution

 The Virginia rail lives in freshwater and brackish marshes, sometimes salt marshes in winter.
 Northern populations migrate to the southern United States and Central America.
 On the Pacific coast, some are permanent residents.
 Its breeding habitat is marshes from Nova Scotia to Southern British Columbia, California and North Carolina, and in Central America.
-It often coexists with soras, another species of wetland rail.

 Behavior

-The Virginia rail often runs to escape predators, instead of flying.
-When it does fly, it is usually short distances or for migration.
-It can also swim and dive using its wings to propel itself.
+Movement

+The Virginia rail is capable of diving and swimming underwater, but likely only does so to escape predation.
+It occasionally climbs up plants and shrubs while foraging, rarely using the claw at the tip of its wing.
+It rarely flies except during migration.

 Vocalizations

-This bird has a number of calls, including a harsh kuk kuk kuk, usually heard at night.
-It also makes grunting noises.
-In spring, it will make tick-it or kid-ick calls.
+Adults have four primary calls.
+They also have several low-pitched and quiet calls used around its nest and directed toward the brood.

 Diet

-The Virginia rail probes with its bill in mud or shallow water, also picking up food by sight.
-It mainly eat insects and other aquatic invertebrates, like beetles, flies, dragonflies, crayfish, snails and earthworms.
-It can also eat aquatic animals like frogs, fish and some small snakes, as well as seeds.
-Animal preys constitute the biggest part of this bird's diet, but vegetation contributes to its diet in the fall and winter.
+The Virginia rail probes with its bill in mud or shallow water.
+It primarily feeds on insects, worms, and other invertebrates.
+During the breeding season it primarily feeds on animals.
+During non-breeding, seeds and aquatic plants are more common in its diet.

 Reproduction

 Courtship starts around May.
 The male will raise his wings and run back and forth next to the female.
 Both sexes bow, and the male feeds the female.
 Before copulation, the male approaches the female while grunting.
 Virginia rails are monogamous.
 Both parents build the nest and care for the young, whereas only the male defends the territory.
 The nest is built as the first egg is laid and consists of a basket of woven vegetation.
 The nest is made using plants like cattails, reeds and grasses.
 They also build dummy nests around the marsh.
 They nest near the base of emergent vegetation in areas with vegetation creating a canopy above the nest.

 This birds lays a clutch of 4 to 13 white or buff eggs with sparse gray or brown spotting.
-The eggs generally measure 32 by 24 mm.
+The eggs generally measure 32 by 24 mm, and weight about 9 g.
 They are incubated by both parents for a period of 20 to 22 days, in which the parents continue to add nesting material to conceal the nest.
-When the eggs hatch, the parents feed the young for two to three weeks, when the chicks become independent.
-The young can fly in less than a month.
-The pair bond between the parents breaks after the young become independent.
+They can carry eggs in their bill to move the clutch to an alternate nest.
+Chicks hatch precocial, and can walk almost immediately and swim once dry.
+They can fly at 4–7 weeks of age.
+Chicks are brooded by their parents for their first four to seven days, with it becoming less common in their second week.
+Its parents feed the chick after hatching, which becomes capable of foraging for itself after 7 days.
+The chicks leave their nest within three to four days, but its parents will continue to defend them after this.
+Young may become independent when they learn to fly; in captivity, aggressive interaction between young and parents was observed at 4–8 weeks of age.